Toward Self-Adjusting k-ary Search Tree Networks: Centroid static k-ary search tree network in O(n). Full version.

 Suppose that $S$ is not weakly-complete.
 By the induction hypothesis, there are two subtrees of $S$ such that we can perform a push-up operation between them decreasing the total cost which contradicts the optimality of $T$. \end{proof}

-\begin{corollary} Assume that we do a push-up operation from the weakly-complete subtree $T$ of height $h_2$ to a weakly-complete sibling subtree $S$ of height $h_1$ ($h_1 < h_2$, where $h_1$ is calculated after moving the node and $h_2$ is calculated before moving the node).
-The total distance increases by $O(kn)$. \end{corollary} \begin{proof} Using the notation of Lemma \ref{lem:push_up}, after the push-up operation the total distance increases by at most $\Delta_2$ which according to Claim~\ref{clm:push_up} is $\leq 8k|V(T)| = O(k \cdot n)$ \end{proof}
+The next corollary is proven using the Claim~\ref{clm:push_up}. \begin{corollary} Assume that we do a push-up operation from the weakly-complete subtree $T$ of height $h_2$ to a weakly-complete sibling subtree $S$ of height $h_1$ ($h_1 < h_2$, where $h_1$ is calculated after moving the node and $h_2$ is calculated before moving the node).
+The total distance increases by $O(kn)$. \end{corollary}